pulumi/pulumi/docs/design/mupack.md

 All properties are variable definitions and methods are function definitions, per the earlier descriptions.

 A class can have a constructor, which is a special method named `.ctor`, that is invoked during initialization.

-A class may also contain a class initializer that runs code to initialize static variables.
+A class may have a class initializer that runs code to initialize static variables.
 It is denoted by the special name `.init`.
 Any of the class's static variables with complex initialization must be written to from this initializer.

 As noted earlier, class properties that are pure data should be marked as `primary`, to make initialization easier.